johannesulf/dsigma/CONTRIBUTING.md

 If you used generative AI to help you draft your code contributions, you must disclose that in the pull request.
 Additionally, if new code was substantially written by AI, you must outline what steps you have taken to ensure that the code works correctly.

 Generally, we discourage community members from contributing code that they could not have written without AI since, in this case, they may not be able to verify its accuracy.
-On the other hand, using AI to check existing code or to copyedit documentation may be a good idea.
+On the other hand, using AI to check existing code or to copyedit documentation can be a good idea.